andreros/typescript-boilerplate/docs/chapter7.md

 The `sourcemaps` dependency generates sourcemaps for the processed CSS, allowing the debugging of the uncompressed CSS code inside browsers consoles.
-The `autoprefixer` dependency ensures the browser compatibility of any rule used in our CSS by adding vendor prefixes to CSS rules using values from [Can I Use](https://caniuse.com/).
+The `autoprefixer` dependency ensures the browser compatibility of any rule used in our CSS by adding vendor prefixes to CSS rules.
+The list of prefixes used comes from [Can I Use](https://caniuse.com/).

 ### Next: [9 - HTML Templates Compiling](chapter8.html#handlebars)